rosano/hyperdraft/os-app/open-guide/text.en.md

 ## Notes list

 All your notes are listed here.
-When it has *the focus*, you can press the `Up` or `Down` key to select the previous or next note.
-Type text in the search box to filter notes that have the exact text, and press `Enter` to create a new note with the search text.
+Type text in the search box to filter notes that match the exact text.
 Click a note to select it and focus the editor.

 ## Editor